Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 When choosing your next scratching post, we highly recommend our pick for the best overall cat scratching post for larger cats, the Hepper Hi-lo Cat Scratcher.
 Whether it’s scratching nails, exercising, or marking territory, your cat simply needs to scratch.
 Let them while away the hours on this multi-material scratcher.
 Whether they’re scratching on the sisal, scraping on the plush, or leaping for the hanging toy, you can be safe in the knowledge your other house ornaments are much less interesting now.
 When all of that becomes tiresome, there’s even a marble game to keep the fun going even longer!
-Another smart choice is our pick for the best value.
+Another smart choice is our pick for the budget buy.
 The Kitty City Premium Scratching Post is inexpensive yet still provides your cat with a 32-inch-tall post with a wide base and a hanging cat toy that your pet is sure to enjoy.
 The wooden base is attractive and will look good in any room, while the sisal covering is durable enough to last for several months.

 We hope you have enjoyed reading over these reviews, and you found a few models you would like to try out in your home.
 If we have helped reduce the damage done to your furniture and curtains, please share this guide on Facebook and Twitter.